SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: OPTIONS /{context-root}/{version}
 - Request payload: No
 - Response payload: Greeting response
-- HTTP success status code: 200 (OK)
+- HTTP status code success: 200 (OK)

 The server MUST return a Greeting response, as defined in [@!RFC5730, section 2.4] in response to request using the HTTP OPTIONS method on the root "/" resource.